Alabama Bankruptcy Exemptions

 Confirming the Alabama Bankruptcy Exemptions

 This list includes some of the more commonly used Alabama bankruptcy exemptions, but there are numerous other exemptions available to protect specific property.
-Alabama updates its exemptions periodically.
-You can verify the current exemption values by clicking on the link for the Code of Alabama on the website of the Alabama Legislature.
-(You can learn more about this at Nolo’s Legal Research Center).
+The Alabama Treasury will adjust the exemption amounts for inflaction every three years, beginning on July 1, 2017.